matthodan/jekyll-asset-pipeline/README.md

   require 'japr'
   ```

 3. Move your assets into a Jekyll ignored folder (i.e. a folder that begins with an underscore "\_") so that Jekyll won't include these raw assets in the site output.
-I recommend using an "\_assets" folder to hold your site's assets.
+It is recommended to use an "\_assets" folder to hold your site's assets.

 4. Add the following [Liquid](http://liquidmarkup.org/) blocks to your site's HTML "head" section.
 These blocks will be converted into HTML "link" and "script" tags that point to bundled assets.
 Within each block is a manifest of assets to include in the bundle.
 Assets are included in the same order that they are listed in the manifest.
 Replace the "foo" and "bar" assets with your site's assets.
 At this point we are just using plain old javascript and css files (hence the ".js" and ".css" extensions).
 See the [Asset Preprocessing](#asset-preprocessing) section to learn how to include files that must be preprocessed (e.g. CoffeeScript, Sass, Less, Erb, etc.).
 Name the bundle by including a string after the opening tag.
 We've named our bundles "global" in the below example.